Advantages of a Hybrid Cloud Infrastructure

 Public vs. Private vs. Hybrid

 Since companies have very different requirements when it comes to data security, maintenance costs, security, legal compliance, etc., various cloud models have been developed.
-A basic distinction is made among “public”, “private” and “hybrid” cloud architectures.
+A basic distinction can be made among “public”, “private” and “hybrid” cloud architectures.
 Public clouds are infrastructures where the public can access resources, such as computing capacity, services, virtual machines, or storage space.
 Private clouds offer the same resources and functions, but are deployed on internal resources.
 Hybrid clouds also offer the same resources and functions, except they do so on a combination of private, public, and on-premises resources.
 An example that will be described in more detail later, is the Cloudogu EcoSystem.

-A hybrid cloud architecture has the great advantage over the other operating models in that it is not necessary to commit to using an exclusively public or private cloud.
+Generally, a hybrid-cloud architecture has the great advantage over the other operating models, because it is not necessary to commit to using an exclusively public or private cloud.
 Depending on your own requirements for security, data protection, performance, and costs, you can decide where an application should be operated and who should be able to access it.
 The following aspects should be considered as the key factors influencing your decision:

 It is very difficult to stay up-to-date with all of your applications.
 Public and private cloud operators regularly perform security updates, freeing you from having to perform this task yourself.
 However, they are also attractive targets for finding and exploiting vulnerabilities.
 Depending on the amount of data that is stored and processed, it is therefore important to evaluate how much effort your company is willing to devote to security.